mathetian/PageDB/README.md

 ```

 ### 4. Compression Ration
-CustomDB provide compact feature to compression raw database.
+PageDB provide compact feature to compression raw database.
 However, it only can compress fillsync, which is the most application situation.
 That can be called time-memory trade-off technology.
 ```
             Before Compression  |  After Compression Raw Size:   230 MB                   131 MB